CristinaMora/EnemyBehaviourFramework-2D/readme.md

 - **Area Sensor:**
  ![AreaSensor](./Manual/AreaSensor.png)
- The area sensor detects when a specific object enters its detection zone.<br>
+ The area sensor detects when a specific object enters its detection zone.

   - *Start Detecting Time:* Delay time until detection starts.
   - *Target:* Object to be detected.
   - *Detection Condition:* Indicates whether to detect when leaving or entering the area.

 - **Collision Sensor:**
  ![CollisionSensor](./Manual/CollisionSensor.png)
  Detects when the enemy physically collides with another object.
-Unlike the *Area Sensor*, this requires an actual collision rather than just detecting presence within an area.<br>
+Unlike the *Area Sensor*, this requires an actual collision rather than just detecting presence within an area.

   You must specify which *[physics layers](#capa-fisica)* activate the sensor.
   - *Start Detecting Time:* Delay time until detection starts.
   - *Layers to Collide:* Physics layer mask indicating what we want to collide with.

 - **Distance Sensor:**
 ![DistanceSensor](./Manual/DistanceSensor.png)
- Detects when a specific object *Target* is at a *certain distance from the enemy*.<br>
+ Detects when a specific object *Target* is at a *certain distance from the enemy*.

   - *Distance type:* Type of distance to check.
     - Magnitude: 360 degrees of detection.
     - Single Axis: A single axis.